smorello87/teaching-omeka/README.md

 ## Notes

 This workshop can be both taught as stand-alone or as a follow up to the [Introduction to Omeka](https://github.com/smorello87/intro-to-omeka).
+The workshop takes approximately ninety minutes to complete.